-The Azuma--Hoeffding inequality is by now a well-known tool that has been often used to establish concentration results for discrete-time martingales whose jumps are bounded almost surely.
+The Azuma--Hoeffding inequality, as is introduced in Chapter~\ref{chapter: martingales}, is by now a well-known tool to establish concentration results for {\em discrete-time bounded-difference martingales}.
 It is due to Hoeffding \cite{Hoeffding}, who proved this inequality for a sum of independent and bounded random variables, and to Azuma \cite{Azuma}, who later extended it to bounded-difference martingales.
-This inequality was introduced to the computer science literature by Shamir and Spencer \cite{ShamirS87}, who used it to prove concentration of the chromatic number for random graphs around its expected value.
-The chromatic number of a graph is defined as the minimal number of colors required to color all the vertices of this graph, so that no two adjacent vertices have the same color.
-Shamir and Spencer \cite{ShamirS87} established concentration of the chromatic number for the so-called {\em Erd\"os--R\'enyi} ensemble of random graphs, where any pair of vertices is connected by an edge with probability $p \in (0,1)$, independently of all other edges.
-It is worth noting that the concentration result in \cite{ShamirS87} was established without knowing the expected value of the chromatic number over this ensemble.
-This technique was later imported into coding theory in \cite{LubyMSS_IT01}, \cite{RichardsonU2001} and \cite{SipserS96}, especially for exploring concentration phenomena pertaining to codes defined on graphs and iterative message-passing decoding algorithms.
-The last decade has seen an ever-expanding use of Azuma--Hoeffding inequality for proving concentration of measure in coding theory (see, e.g., \cite{RiU_book} and references therein).
-In general, all these concentration inequalities serve to justify theoretically the ensemble approach to codes defined on graphs.
-However, much stronger concentration phenomena are observed in practice.
-The Azuma--Hoeffding inequality was also recently used in \cite{WagnerPK_IT11} for the analysis of probability estimation in the rare-events regime, where it was assumed that an observed string is drawn i.i.d.\ from an unknown distribution, but both the alphabet size and the source distribution vary the block length (so the empirical distribution does not converge to the true distribution as the block length tends to infinity).
-We also note that the Azuma--Hoeffding inequality was extended from martingales to ``centering sequences'' with bounded differences \cite{McDiarmid_1997}; this extension provides sharper concentration results for, e.g., sequences that are related to sampling without replacement.
-In \cite{Volterra_ITW09}, \cite{Volterra_IT_March11} and \cite{ISIT2012_Voltera}, the martingale approach was also used to derive achievable rates and random coding error exponents for linear and nonlinear additive white Gaussian noise channels (with or without memory).
+This inequality was introduced into the computer science literature by Shamir and Spencer \cite{ShamirS87}, who used it to prove concentration of the chromatic number for random graphs around its expected value (the chromatic number of a graph is defined as the minimal number of colors required to color all the vertices of this graph such that no two adjacent vertices have the same color).
+Shamir and Spencer \cite{ShamirS87} established concentration of the chromatic number for the so-called {\em Erd\"os--R\'enyi} ensemble of random graphs, where an arbitrary pair of vertices is connected by an edge with probability $p \in (0,1)$, independently of all other edges.
+Note that the concentration result in \cite{ShamirS87} was established without knowing the expected value of the chromatic number over this ensemble.
+This approach has been imported into coding theory in \cite{LubyMSS_IT01}, \cite{RichardsonU2001} and \cite{SipserS96}, especially for exploring concentration of measure phenomena pertaining to codes defined on graphs and iterative message-passing decoding algorithms.
+The last decade has seen an ever-expanding use of the Azuma--Hoeffding inequality for proving concentration inequalities in coding theory (see, e.g., \cite{RiU_book} and references therein).
+All these concentration inequalities serve in general to justify theoretically the ensemble approach to codes defined on graphs; nevertheless, much stronger concentration of measure phenomena are observed in practice.